W3ndige/rootnetsec.github.io/_posts/2016-10-01-wireless-security-wpa.markdown

 <p>Security of the wireless networks also depends on the software handling this work (drivers, libraries etc).
 Because of the fact that network architecture is getting more and more complicated - code is also getting much more complex which may result in flaws that attacker can use to exploit. </p>

 <hr>
 <p>I hope that you gained better understanding of how WPA and WPA2 works.
-In next part we're going to actually try and attack protected wireless network.
-Thanks for reading and keep tuned for more! </p>
+In next part we're going to actually try and attack protected wireless network.  </p>

-<p>~ Stay safe! </p>